ion-ml/foa/ASSIGNMENT_ANSWERS.md

 ---

-Please note that due to problematic family circumstances - my father has recently been diagnosed with Alzheimer's disease - I started this project only a couple of days prior to the deadline for submission.
-Consequently, I was unable to work on it with my designated partner.
+Please note that due to problematic family circumstances - my father was diagnosed with Alzheimer's disease a little over a month ago and I have been caring for him - I started this project only a couple of days prior to the deadline for submission.
+Consequently, I was unable to work with my designated partner.
 To that end, the work within this report and the associated JavaScript code-base are completely my own.